ltonetwork/lto-node/README.md

   - Platform: Multi-container Docker
   - Upload the zipped file
 5. Configure more options
-6. Instances -> Instance type: Choose an instance with atleast 2 gb of memory (E.g. t2.small)
+6. Instances -> Instance type: Choose an instance with at least 2 gb of memory (E.g. t2.small)
 7. Software -> Environment properties:
     - Name: `LTO_NETWORK`, Value: `MAINNET` or `TESTNET` - the default is `MAINNET`, but you can set it to run a node on testnet if you wish
     - Name: `LTO_API_KEY`, Value: `Any string` - this is your API key, can be any random string you wish